Georges Clemenceau: 1918: German spring offensive

-Paris Peace Conference
+President of 1919 Paris Peace Conference

 To settle the international political issues left over from the conclusion of World War I, it was decided that a peace conference would be held in Paris, France.
 Famously, the Treaty of Versailles between Germany and the Allied Powers to conclude the conflict was signed in the Palace of Versailles, but the deliberations on which it was based were conducted in Paris, hence the name given to the meeting of the victorious heads of state that produced the treaties signed with the defeated powers: the Paris Peace Conference of 1919.
 On 13 December 1918, United States president Woodrow Wilson received an enthusiastic welcome in France.
 His Fourteen Points and the concept of a League of Nations had made a big impact on the war-weary French.
-At their first meeting, Clemenceau realized that Wilson was a man of principle and conscience.

 The powers agreed that since the conference was being held in France, Clemenceau would be the most appropriate president.
 Also, he spoke both English and French, the official languages of the conference.
 Clemenceau had an unassailable position of full control of the French delegation.
 Parliament gave him a vote of confidence on 30 December 1918, by a vote of 398 to 93.
 The rules of the conference allowed France five plenipotentiaries.
 They became Clemenceau and four others who were his pawns.
 He excluded all military men, especially Foch.
 He excluded the president of France, Raymond Poincaré, keeping him in the dark on the progress of negotiations.
 He excluded all parliamentary deputies, saying he would negotiate the treaty and it would be parliament's duty to vote it up or down, after it was finished.

 The progress at the conference was much slower than anticipated and decisions were being tabled constantly.
 It was this slow pace that induced Clemenceau to give an interview showing his irritation to an American journalist.
 He said he believed that Germany had won the war industrially and commercially as its factories were intact and soon its debts would be overcome through "manipulation".
 In a short time, he believed, the German economy would once again be much stronger than the French.

 France's leverage was jeopardized repeatedly by Clemenceau's mistrust of Wilson and David Lloyd George, as well as his intense dislike of President Poincaré.
 When negotiations reached a stalemate, Clemenceau had a habit of shouting at the other heads of state and storming out of the room rather than participating in further discussion.